No Ticket Needed – Mobile Payment in Public Transportation

 Going Ticketless in Urban China

 Nowhere is this trend so evident as in urban China.
-Since paying with mobile phones has become the new normal, major cities are almost completely cashless.
+Since paying with your mobile phone has become the new normal, major cities are almost completely cashless.
 According to the China Internet Network Information Center, by June 2017, 502 million Chinese consumers had used mobile payment solutions.
 That is 67% of the total internet users in China.
 Restaurants, supermarkets and even taxis are using QR codes to reduce cost, lines and, well, frustration.
 Now more than ever, people are looking for convenience that goes beyond the traditional transaction.
-The next logical step in these cities is to look at their public transportation system.
+As a result, eyes have turned to public transportation.
 With transit cards leaving plenty of room for improvement, mobile payment is proving itself the answer.

 On the Go in Hangzhou